Abhishek-yadv/PythonPortfolioProjects/README.md

 behind loan defaults.
 The goal is to understand the variables that are strong indicators of default, which can be used for risk assessment and portfolio management.

-2. WebScraperAIAgent: This Streamlit app allows you to scrape websites using an AI agent.
+2. WebScraperAIAgent: This Streamlit app allows you to scrape any websites using an AI agent.
 You can provide a URL and specify what information you want the AI agent to extract from the website.

 ## Getting Started